jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the new :ref:`dictionary<dictionaries>` has a value for ``age``

-* when I copy it from the terminal and use it to replace the `return statement`_
+* when I copy it from the terminal to replace the `return statement`_

   .. code-block:: python